srijan-paul/blog/11ty/ave_intro.md

 ```

 and finally, `.toLowerCase()`  turns "baNaNa" into "banana".
 This is one of the many problems with Javascript,
  and unfortunately, the other bugs you will encouter won't be as fun to explore.
+Moreover, it's much harder to get your code to
+ follow a proper schema/structure when writing Javascript.
+Which is why tools like Typescript and Flow exist to address this, and many other
+ problems.
+So I took my own shot at this, and here we are.

 ## Introducing Ave.

 Yeah I couldn't think of a name that wasn't already taken, so I went with 'Ave'.
-It's the name of a Spanish bird species (I think?).
+The word means 'a warm greeting' (I think?).
 If you have a better name in mind, let me know.

 Anyway, this is what it looks like: